hyperledger/besu-docs/docs/Concepts/Privacy/Flexible-PrivacyGroups.md

 !!! tip

-    Because group membership for flexible privacy groups is stored in a smart contract, flexible privacy groups are also known as onchain privacy groups.
+    Because group membership for flexible privacy groups is stored in a smart contract, flexible privacy groups are also known as on-chain privacy groups.

 !!! important